King Carlos Coffee are very proud to introduce coffee from the Democratic Republic of Congo.

 The Congolese people work hard to grow their coffee but unfortunately are often not rewarded for it.
 Political tensions have made it difficult to make a living for coffee growers as they receive minimal pay for their crop or are often “owed” which is never paid.

-In the last few years though, millions of dollars in donor funds have been injected into the country to help build the farming industry, stabilising supply and keeping up with increased demand internationally.
+In the last few years though, millions of dollars in donor funds have been injected into the country to help build the farming industry, stabilizing supply and keeping up with increased demand internationally.

 This is great news for coffee drinkers as Congo produces amazing coffee!
-Typically, Congo has a full bodied coffee with sweet cocoa aromas and flavours full of dark fruits like blackcurrants and mulberries.
+Typically, Congo has a full bodied coffee with sweet cocoa aromas and flavors full of dark fruits like blackcurrants and mulberries.